-Amidst the concrete jungle of the city one horticultural-based Community Interest Company is sowing the seeds of connection and growth, far beyond the mere cultivation of food.
+Amidst the concrete jungle of the city, one plant-based Community Interest Company is sowing seeds of connection and growth.

-Welcome to the world of Manchester Urban Diggers (MUD), where green spaces become vibrant communities, one project at a time.
+Welcome to the world of Manchester Urban Diggers (MUD), where green spaces become busy and vibrant communities, one project at a time.

-Their journey started in the heart of Fallowfield, where the first roots were planted in Platt Fields Park, not as mere saplings but as a vision of thriving life.
+Their journey started in the heart of Fallowfield, where the first roots were planted in Platt Fields Park as mere saplings.

 In Whalley Range, they’ve branched out even further, nurturing a new garden at St. Margaret’s Community Centre and playing fields, where the transformation from barren grounds to blossoming greens symbolises their commitment to growth.